 Central Visual Acuity

-Central visual acuity pertains to how focused or blurry an image is when looking at it from specific distances.
+Central visual acuity refers to the ability to distinguish shapes and details of objects at a given distance.
+Specifically, pertains to how focused or blurry an image is when looking at it from specific distances.
 “Near-sighted” and “far-sighted” are both terms that describe central visual acuity.

 VA usually tests central visual acuity using a basic eye chart examination.
 The measurements range from 20/20 to 5/200 and VA then assigns an evaluation based on the veteran’s corrected distant vision (if it can be corrected).
 This means that no matter how bad the veteran’s vision is without glasses or contacts, they will only be rated on how good the vision is with glasses or contacts.